St Mary's School

 The purpose of this publication is to provide an overview of the process to be utilised in Catholic schools in the resolution of a dispute or complaint that may arise from time to time.

 If you are in the classroom or school grounds during an emergency please follow the teacher as they activate their Emergency Plan which is visible on the inside door of all buildings.
-The Assembly Area for all staff and students is the basketball court.
+The Assembly Area for all staff and students is the grassed area in front of St Mary’s Church.

 In keeping with Catholic Education Commission WA and Education Department Policy we do NOT give ANY medication to students without the written permission of Parents/Guardians.